canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 Sound security practices are only possible with open peer review.
 This is the basis of a evidence based approach to any field of study.
 Technology is no different and shouldn't be treated as if vendors have special access to the truth.

+If you'd like to read more on OSS security, you can consult [UK CESG | OSS – Exploring the Risk (PDF) ](https://www.ncsc.gov.uk/content/files/guidance_files/GPG%2038%20-%20Open%20Source%20Software%20%20-%20issue%201.1%20-%20Oct%2015%20-%20NCSC%20Web.pdf) and [US DoD | OSS FAQ](http://dodcio.defense.gov/Open-Source-Software-FAQ/#OSS_and_Security.2FSoftware_Assurance.2FSystem_Assurance.2FSupply_Chain_Risk_Management).

+#### Other Benefits

+##### Productivity Gains

+OSS project openness and availability of source code allows IT professionals to be more efficient in many ways, for example:
+* Quickly assess/test a platform with minimal costs and administrative delays (e.g. Proof of Concept);
+* Easily interact with the community (developers, users) to ask questions, suggest enhancements and report bugs;
+* Quickly find relevant information through many open channels (e.g. documentation, wiki, forum, bug tracking system) and improve it as required; and
+* Influence the roadmap of the project.

+##### IT Talent

+There's a growing number of IT professionals with OSS background/experience due to many reasons:
+* OSS is widely used by companies, from development to production, generating high demand for talent;
+* Contributions to OSS projects help being part of a public "network of trust" and lead to a valuable resume; and
+* Some prefer to work with OSS because it improves their job satisfaction (see next benefit).

+Therefore, being OSS friendly is increasingly becoming a necessity to attract talented and innovative IT Talent.

+##### Job Satisfaction

+OSS can as well increase the satisfaction of employees supporting OSS solutions:
+* More learning opportunities as they have access to everything running under the hood;
+* The positive feeling that they contribute to something bigger than themselves through OSS contributions (source code fixes, bug reports, documentation updates, etc.); and
+* Improvement of collaboration skills as they engage with other developers from the OSS project (and learn from more experienced ones).

+##### External contributions

+When we publicly release in-house software program under an open source licence (on GitHub for example), it encourages external contributions from governments, companies, students and citizens in the form of source code, bugs and documentation.

+##### Transparency

+Canada has set a very clear Open Government mandate to "create greater transparency and accountability, increase citizen engagement, and drive innovation and economic opportunities through open data, open information, and open dialogue".
+Sharing in-house software programs under an open source licence naturally align to these objectives and is a great way to give back to taxpayers.
+Also, open access to an OSS project (e.g. source code, issues/bugs, governance/meeting minutes, support documentation/forum) allows real assessment of its maturity along with the level of activity of its community and support provider(s).
+Therefore, it's easier to compare the development velocity and health of multiple projects/solutions.

 ### Risks and Drawbacks

 Of course, a business or government organization must balance these benefits against several drawbacks, such as lower user familiarity with OSS software packages.